Ivsmcrew/Ivsmcrew/README.md

 ### About me

-Hi there, my name is Valery and I am a qualified design engineer in the field of mechanical engineering.
-Graduated from BSTU "VOENMEH" in the city of St. Petersburg in the field of rocket science.
-However, since 2022, I have been working hard in the direction of software development.
-I started to show interest in programming from the 3rd year, modulating simple processes in the Matlab environment.
-After graduating from the university, I had and still have many programmer friends, so the opportunity to plunge into the IT world often turned up.
+Hi there, my name is Valery and I am a qualified specialist in the field of mechanical engineering.
+Graduated from BSTU "VOENMEH" in the city of St. Petersburg in the direction of rocket science.
+Since 2022, I have been working hard in the direction of software development.
+I started to show interest in programming, modulating simple processes in the Matlab environment.

-Currently focused on front-end web development.
+Currently focused on front-end web development in React environment.
 In some future I plan to get a higher education in the field of artificial intelligence.
 However, this is already quite distant plans.

 Feel free to write, I will be happy to discuss a joint project or work